-At your request we have examined into the validity of \$100,105,000 General Obligation Bonds, 2019 Series A (the "Series A Bonds"), and \$28,000,000 General Obligation Bonds, 2019 Series B (Federally Taxable) (the "Series B Bonds" and, collectively with the Series A Bonds, the "Bonds") of the State of Tennessee (the "State").
+At your request we have examined into the validity of \$167,755,000 General Obligation Bonds, 2021 Series A (the "Series A Bonds"), and \$490,910,000 General Obligation Bonds, 2021 Series B (Federally Taxable) (the "Series B Bonds" and, collectively with the Series A Bonds, the "Bonds") of the State of Tennessee (the "State").
 The Bonds are dated as of the date hereof, and mature, are subject to redemption prior to maturity, are payable and bear interest, all as provided in the resolution of the Funding Board hereinafter mentioned.

-The Bonds recite that they are issued under and pursuant to and in full compliance with the Constitution and laws of the State, including specifically Title 9, Chapter 9, Tennessee Code Annotated, various Public Acts of the General Assembly of the State of Tennessee, and a resolution adopted by the Funding Board of the State of Tennessee on August 9, 2019, to provide for the retirement at maturity of certain of the State's general obligation bond anticipation notes constituting commercial paper.
+The Bonds recite that they are issued under and pursuant to and in full compliance with the Constitution and laws of the State, including specifically Title 9, Chapter 9, Tennessee Code Annotated, various Public Acts of the General Assembly of the State of Tennessee, and a resolution adopted by the Funding Board of the State of Tennessee on May 24, 2021, in the case of the Series A Bonds, to provide for the retirement at maturity of certain of the State's general obligation bond anticipation notes constituting commercial paper heretofore issued for the public purposes of various State departments and institutions, and to refund certain outstanding general obligation bonds of the State, and in the case of the Series B Bonds, to refund certain outstanding general obligation bonds of the State.